 January 28, 2012

-The African Union headquarters will inaugurate a new human rights memorial dedicated to the memory of the victims of Alem Bekagn central prison, creating permanent memorials to the Rwanda Genocide, Apartheid and slavery.
-The inaugural event will commemorate those who perished during the Red Terror campaign and victims of other human rights violations.
+The African Union headquarters inaugurated a new human rights memorial dedicated to the memory of the victims of Alem Bekagn central prison, creating permanent memorials to the Rwanda Genocide, Apartheid and slavery.
+The inaugural event commemorated those who perished during the Red Terror campaign and victims of other human rights violations.
 For more background information, see Alex de Waal's article on Alem Bekagn.

 A Celebration of 101 Years of Working for Peace